Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

 In the following \S 5.2, \S 5.3, \S 5.4, we focus on, and restrict ourselves to, the case $\tau = 1$.
 We carry out the computation of the invariants at the analytic (completion) level, even though the centers of blow ups are chosen at the algebraic level, and hence all the procedures in the algorithm are carried out at the algebraic level.
-We omit the symbol ``$\widehat{(\ )}$", indicating that we are taking the completion of the object ``$(\ )$", for simplicity of the notation in what follows.